nextcloud/documentation/admin_manual/configuration/custom_mount_config.rst

 An advanced feature is available, only configurable directly in :file:`data/mount.json`, which allows mount configurations to have an associated priority.
 This priority is compared when two or more valid mount configurations with the same mount point are considered.
-A higher priority will 'win', and become the active mount for the user.
+A higher priority (defined by a larger number) will 'win', and become the active mount for the user.

 Each backend has a default priority, assigned when a mount configuration with that backend is created.
 The default priority will be shown in the example section for each backend below.
+Should a backend not provide a default priority, a value of 100 will be used.

 There is also a concept of priority types, to preserve compatibility with previous mount configuration parsing.
 Mount configurations are evaluated in the